vulinh64/vulinh64.github.io/blog/2025-08-11-java-optional-usage.md

 * When code readability matters more than squeezing out every nanosecond

 * One-off operations where the performance difference is negligible

-### The Light at the End of the Tunnel

-Project Valhalla is coming to save us all by making `Optional` a value class.
-When that happens, the performance overhead mostly disappears, and we can use `Optional` everywhere without guilt.
-Until then, use your judgment and maybe don't Optional-ify your high-frequency trading algorithms.

 #### The Impatient Developer's Solution